-I have rejigged part of this Post, you can skip the part about reading your results for the first time, and go straight to rethinking how you thought your education path would
+I have rejigged part of this Article ~ skip the part about reading your results for the first time if you've been through it previously, and go straight to rethinking how you thought your education path would

-go - and the way you should look at other options.
+go, and the way you should look at other options.

 GIVE YOURSELF SPACE

 I hope you let the shock hit, and then pass.
-When you were ready, you read the results again.
+When you are ready, you can read the results again.

 There is never an imperative to